FAQs related to registration requirement for businesses with no physical presence in NYS

 Will this result in a tax increase on New Yorkers?

 No. Sales or use tax is owed by a New York purchaser on a taxable sale or purchase even if a business doesn’t collect it at the time of sale.
-This law increases the number of businesses that need to start collecting New York State sales tax, but doesn’t impose a new tax liability.
+This law increases the number of businesses that must start collecting New York State sales tax, but doesn’t impose a new tax liability.
 See Tax Bulletin Use Tax for Individuals (including Estates and Trusts) (TB-ST-913).

 What are the specific provisions in this law?

-A business with no physical presence in New York who regularly or systematically solicits business in New York State by any means and makes taxable sales of tangible personal property to persons in the state is required to register as a sales tax vendor.
-As a vendor, you must collect and remit sales tax as applicable on your New York State sales.
+A business with no physical presence in New York that regularly or systematically solicits business in New York State by any means and makes taxable sales of tangible personal property to persons in the state is required to register as a sales tax vendor.
+A vendor must collect and remit sales tax as applicable on its taxable New York State sales.

-For purposes of this law, a business is presumed to be regularly or systematically soliciting business in New York if, for the immediately preceding four sales tax quarters:
+For purposes of this law, a business is presumed to be regularly or systematically soliciting business in New York if, for the immediately preceding four sales tax quarters (lookback period):

 - the cumulative total of the business’s gross receipts from sales of tangible personal property delivered into the state exceeded $500,000, and

 - the business made more than 100 sales of tangible personal property delivered in the state.

 Both of these conditions must be met during the lookback period.
-For example, a business that meets the receipts threshold, but has not made more than 100 transactions in that period, is not required to register for sales tax.
+For example, a business that meets the gross receipts threshold, but has not made more than 100 transactions in that period, is not required to register for sales tax.